KATT/git-loose-end/README.md

 Find loose ends in git history; astray branches which commit's that hasn't been merged into the current HEAD.

 ## Getting Started
-Install the module with: `npm install git-looseends -g`
+Install with `npm install git-loose-end -g` & run with `git-loose-end` in the project you wanna use.

 ## Documentation
 _(Coming soon)_